 Plus, they talk a LOT.
 It’s not just ‘Popcorn, full or half size?’
 It’s a lotta stuff they manage to put in one sentence, seriously.

-Overall, I do think Universal Studios Japan needs to be a little more accommodating towards other languages – but Disney is the same thing.
+I do think Universal Studios Japan should be a little more accommodating towards other languages since there are many tourists there, but Tokyo Disney is the same thing.

 Tips for surviving a whole day out in a park during winter

 - Wear layers – a lot of layers.
-At least one good thermal long sleeve tee and a pair of pants, one layer of regular warmer clothes (like a pair of winter jeans and a nice and warmer tee, one sweatshirt, and one nice jacket).
+At least one good thermal long sleeve tee and a pair of pants, one layer of regular warmer clothes (like a pair of winter jeans and a nice and warm T-shirt, one sweatshirt, and one nice jacket).

-- I didn’t have any warm shoe.
+- I didn’t have any warm shoes.
 My only pair of shoes was a Vibram Furoshiki and although it’s a perfect summer shoe, it’s not for winter.
-So we went to buy one on the day prior to our Universal.
+So we went to buy one on the day prior to our Universal day.
 Even though I got myself a nice, warm, comfy pair of boots, wearing new boots was not a very good idea.
-My feet were crushed at the end of the day but it was better than having them frozen.
+My feet were crushed at the end of the day.
+It was still better than having them frozen.
 Keeping the feet warm is a huge step for winter comfort.

 - Take a backpack or a larger bag to store your items if needed.
 It may not be that cold during the afternoon, so you’ll want a place to keep your stuff.
-It’s a lot safer to leave your stuff inside the bag while you’re on a ride – less risk of forgetting it in the locker.
+It’s a lot safer to leave your stuff inside the bag while you’re on a ride – less risk of forgetting it there.